mwilen/hokanjs/README.md

 # hokanjs
 Super small (1kB gzipped) and simple string interpolator
 It searches the DOM and replaces placeholders.
-Works in any text as well as in attributes
+Works in any text as well as in attributes.
 A placeholder is a word encased with `{{}}`, e.g:
 ```
 <div>{{text}}</div>